Movies

 Genre: animation, family

-What's notable: three-year-old Amelie, whose family moved to Japan from Belgium, explores the strange and wondrous world around her.
+What's notable: three-year-old Amélie, whose family moved to Japan from Belgium, explores the strange surrounding world.

 The Mastermind — 12 December (dir.
 Kelly Reichardt / Mubi)